Burton, Northumberland

-Burton is a hamlet and former civil parish, now in the parish of Bamburgh, in the county of Northumberland, England.
+Burton is a hamlet in the civil parish of Bamburgh, in the county of Northumberland, England.
 It is situated to the south of the village of Bamburgh, a short distance inland from the North Sea coast.
-In 1951 the civil parish had a population of 60.
-On 1 April 1955 the civil parish was merged into Bamburgh.

 Governance

 Burton is in the parliamentary constituency of Berwick-upon-Tweed.
+Burton was historically a township in the ancient parish of Bambrough, in 1866, the legal definition of 'parish' was changed to be the areas used for administering the poor laws, and so Burton became a civil parish.
+On 1 April 1955 the civil parish was merged into Bamburgh.
+In 1951 the civil parish had a population of 60.